tsukinoko-kun/codequest.ext/README.md

 1. Pack the compiled addon into a zip archive or download it from the releases.
 2. Go to [`about:addons`](about:addons).
-3. Click the ‚öôÔ∏è  button.
+3. Click the :gear: button.
 4. Click `Install Add-on From File`.
 5. Select the downloaded ZIP.